 In America, Britain, and the Northern European nations, politics and government service are thought of as opportunities for selfless dedication to one’s community; you know, the old King & Country thing.
 On the other hand, the political sphere and civil service sector in other places is inseparable from the notion that ‘public property’ is something that is available for everyone to steal.
 Participation in government equates with an opportunity for personal enrichment.
 Think Greece, Italy, Spain - the economic sick men of the European Union.
 Better yet, think Ukraine.

 Spain is a classic example of the corrosive effect of political corruption on the lives of ordinary people, both before and after the Black Years of Francoism.
-Spain is going into elections this season but ask any Spaniard which party is the best choice and he/she will likely answer that they are all the same in terms of corruption, so there is no real choice at all.
-Everybody knows that corruption is the wrench in the gears, even after King Juan Carlos handed the crown to his son amid a corruption scandal that rocked the palace.
+Spain is going into elections this season but ask any Spaniard which party is the best choice and he/she will likely answer that they are all the same in terms of corruption, so the outcome will always be the same.
+Everybody knows that corruption is the sand in the gears, even after King Juan Carlos handed the crown to his son amid a corruption scandal that rocked the palace.
 It was either divert the public's attention away from the royal family’s shadowy misdeeds or face the very real possibility of the abolition of the monarchy and its replacement with a Republic.

 I won’t go into all the sordid details that in any case are too much for this limited blog entry; however, one is encouraged to consult UK-based author Paul Preston’s (https://en.wikipedia.org/wiki/Paul_Preston) latest non-fiction work entitled ‘A People Betrayed (Un Pueblo Traicionado)’ (https://www.delectoralector.com/un-pueblo-traicionado/) for an excellent overview of the endemic corruption in Spanish governmental administration from 1870 to the present and its corrosive effect on society.
 One might even assert that Spain set the standard for corruption throughout Latin America where tax revenues and public subscriptions go directly into the personal bank accounts of powerful generals and other public figures.